apache/carbondata/docs/scd-and-cdc-guide.md

 * `whenNotMatched` clause is executed when a source row does not match any target row based on the match condition.
    * `whenNotMatched` clause can have only the `insertExpr` action.
 The new row is generated based on the specified column and corresponding expressions.
 Users do not need to specify all the columns in the target table.
 For unspecified target columns, NULL is inserted.
 * `whenNotMatchedAndExistsOnlyOnTarget` clause is executed when row does not match source and exists only in target.
 This clause can have only delete action.

+#### UPSERT API Operation Semantics
+* `upsert`, `delete`, `insert` and `update` APIs will help to perform specified operations on the target carbondata table.
+* All the APIs expects two parameters source dataset and the key column on which the merge has to be performed.

 #### MERGE SQL